fbpx

 To reserve funds for your incentives for existing properties, you will need to submit a quote from an electric vehicle supply equipment (EVSE) installer and a photo of your existing electric panel if upgrading it.
 New construction projects will need to submit documentation showing the EVSE plan for the development.

-Once the project is completed, to claim your incentive, you will be asked to provide a number of supporting documents, including equipment and contractor invoices showing payment, photos of newly installed equipment, permit and proof of inspection.
+Once the project is completed, to claim your incentive, you will be asked to provide a number of supporting documents, including equipment and contractor invoices showing payment, photos of newly installed equipment, permit signed by an inspector from Authority Having Jurisdiction.
 You will also be asked to complete a short survey about your experience.
 The incentive check will be mailed to you shortly after.

-Please see the link located on this page to the Incentive Claim Form.
-You will be able to attach the documents in a simple “drag & drop” format through a secure DocuSign portal.
+Please see the Claim link that is emailed to you once your Reservation is approved.
+You will be able to upload documents.
 There is no need for login or creating an account.

-Yes, you can submit a Claim Form for a portion of your project and then another Claim Form after a later phase.
+Yes, you can submit a Claim for a portion of your project and then another Claim after a later phase.